 HTSSM’s “Sowing Room” is a growing success!
 As the Summer season continues, our Parish continues to collect items for the many Outreach Ministries we support.
 Bread is needed for the Glen Cairn Bread Program.
 Food donations of canned fruit, vegetables, fish and meat, soups, pasta, cereal, and spaghetti sauce are always gratefully received for the St. Paul's Food Bank and Ark Aide.
 Granola Bars and bottles water are still being collected to be distributed to those experiencing homelessness in our community.
 Underwear, socks, shoes, and lunch boxes are needed for London Community Chaplaincy and C.C.
 Carrothers.
 Anything you can offer is a huge support and your donations sow seeds of hope and love to our neighbors!
 Please drop off any items in the large basket located in the lounge or see Beth for details.
 Thank you for your generosity!

-Social Events Committee Meeting We are resuming our planning of Parish social events over the winter months!
-The next regular meeting will be Monday, October 2nd at 7pm.
-Please join us if you would like to contribute or have any ideas!
-Please note, meetings will continue, so if you cannot attend, stay tuned for more dates.
 Options for Tithing & Contributions!
 With the summer months here and many on holidays, we’d like to remind all Parishioners of the following options to help continue with their summer offertory.
 1) Deliver to the office on Wednesday mornings during our regular office hours.
 Please call Jeanette at 226-456-8776 before you come to confirm availability.
 2) Mail a cheque indicating your Envelope No. to HTSSM, 727 Southdale Rd.
 E., London, ON N6E 1A9.
 Please do not send cash through the mail.
-3) E-transfer your givings to holytrinityststephens@gmail.com In the Notes Field, please indicate the allocation as ‘Offertory’, or other specification as desired (ie: Altar Flowers, PWRDF etc.).
+3) E-transfer your givings to [email protected] In the Notes Field, please indicate the allocation as ‘Offertory’, or other specification as desired (ie: Altar Flowers, PWRDF etc.).
 4) In addition, you are always encouraged to consider pre-authorized payments (PAP) on a recurring monthly date of your choice.
 Please contact the office directly for more details.
 We thank you for your continued support of this essential ministry at HTSSM.

 Composting @ HTSSM For our gardens and the environment, we are very thankful for everyone that is contributing to our composting bins.
 It is a wonderful way to help with the health and growth of our parish garden.
 If you are not using a composter at home, we at HTSSM would like you to give us a helping hand.
 If you would bring your compost to the church on Sundays and leave it by the Blue Shed, we will put it in our composter for you.
 Not only will this keep scraps out of the landfill but will save us from having to buy soil for our garden.
 Acceptable items include: 1.
 All fruit and vegetable scraps including peels.
 2. Coffee grounds (filters if unbleached); compostable coffee pods; tea bags.
 3. Egg shells well crunched.
 Please remember no meat, bones, or plastic.
 All necessary grass clippings and leaves will be supplied from church property to give a nitrogen & carbon balance.
 Many thanks from your Friendly Gardeners on a Mission!